bvanheu/pytoutv/README.md

     $ sudo pip install pytoutv

-Under Debian and Ubuntu, pip uses the Python 2 dependencies by default.
+On Debian and Ubuntu, pip uses the Python 2 dependencies by default.
 To fix this, you can download the Python 3 version of pip:

     $ sudo aptitude install python3-pip